Address: Sheen Pottery, 263 Upper Richmond Road West, SW14 8QS

 10am - 4pm.

-You’ll be guided through the full process of creating porcelain mugs, from throwing balanced, considered forms to refining, finishing, and attaching handles.
-We’ll explore the nuances of traditional pulled handles alongside more contemporary approaches, helping you develop both technical skill and a personal design language.
+You’ll be guided through the complete process of making porcelain mugs, from throwing balanced, considered forms to refining, finishing, and attaching handles.
+Alongside mugs, you’ll have the opportunity to explore a variety of other forms, developing a deeper understanding of porcelain’s distinctive qualities and possibilities.

-Your tutor will bring a thoughtfully curated collection of mugs by a range of potters, offering inspiration and insight into form, proportion, surface, and finish.
+We’ll look at the nuances of traditional pulled handles as well as more contemporary approaches, helping you develop both technical skills and a personal design language.
+Your tutor will also bring a thoughtfully curated collection of mugs and vessels by a range of potters, offering inspiration and insight into form, proportion, surface, and finish.
 These examples will help deepen your understanding of what makes a successful porcelain piece.

 Day 1